0xPolygonMiden/miden-vm/docs/src/design/chiplets/kernel_rom.md

 The kernel procedure digests initialization requests are implemented by imposing a boundary constraint in the first row of the $b_{chip}$ column.
 This is described in the [chiplets bus constraints](../chiplets/main.md#chiplets-bus-constraints).

-By using the bus to initialize the kernel ROM procedure digest in this way, the verifier only learns which procedures can be invoked but doesn't learn how often they were called.
+By using the bus to initialize the kernel ROM procedure digest in this way, the verifier only learns which procedures can be invoked but doesn't learn how often they were called, if at all.

 The full set of constraints applied to the $b_{chip}$ are described as part of the [chiplets bus constraints](../chiplets/main.md#chiplets-bus-constraints).